 Hours: Open Apr 1 to Sept 30: Mon to Sat from 10:00 am to 6:15 pm & Sun from noon to 6:15 pm.
 From Oct 1 to Mar 31: Mon to Sat from 10:00 am to 5:15 pm & Sunday noon to 5:15 pm

 Entry fee: Entry to the main nave is free.
 Access to the tombs and crypt is adults 9.50 €, under 18 free, audioguide, 4.50 €

 Pro tip: It’s cold inside, even in the summer.

-If you'd like to visit this Paris hidden gem, pin it for later.
+If need a guide to Saint-Denis, pin it for later.